cherrypiejam/deathstarbench-faas/README.md

 ## Function Interface

-Inputs and outputs to DeathStarFaas functions are JSON strings.
+Inputs and outputs to DeathStarFaaS functions are JSON strings.

 Each function expects JSON inputs with particular fields.
 See comments in `handler.py` of each function for details.